 Tip: World’s Fair Park, home of the 1982 World’s Fair Exhibition, in downtown Knoxville is anchored by the Sunsphere.
 The Sunsphere is 26 stories tall and the fourth-floor Observation Deck shows off the city and surrounding Smoky Mountains with a 360-degree view.

 4. Fayetteville, North Carolina

 The Fayetteville Dogwood Festival starts Friday night with a concert series that runs the entire weekend featuring local bands.
 Saturday and Sunday, there is a midway with carnival rides, arts and crafts, a car show, and lots of food.
 If you are looking for an old-fashioned festival, this is it.
-The festival is scheduled for April 23 to April 26, 2020.

 Where To Stay: If you love nature but need one step above camping, try glamping.
 About 20 miles outside of Fayetteville in Goodwin, North Carolina, you can rent this sweet little rustic cabin on a pond.
 There are trails to hike, wildlife to view, and relaxation to be had.

 Where To Eat: For a traditional Southern dinner, try Fayettville’s Texas Roadhouse.
 You will leave with your tummy and wallet satisfied.